-Is The Hilton Hawaiian Village Best Tower The Why Ali’i Tower?
+Here’s Why The Best Hilton Hawaiian Village Tower Is The Ali’i Tower?

 Yes it is!
 And here’s why.
 Reese and I stayed in an Ocean Front Room in the Ali’i Tower and it was spectacular.
 Modern yet comfortable and totally luxurious, we could see the Pacific Ocean at every turn.
 As if the view wasn’t amazing enough, the Ali’i Tower offers guests a little something extra that adds to that pampered and indulged feeling during your trip without feeling overcomplicated.
 The vibe was relaxed yet we never felt like we were missing anything.
 It’s as if our needs were already anticipated before we even arrived.